Replicant IIReplicant II

 Biography

-A few years later, Oliver’s fascination for computer graphics was triggered after receiving a Commodore Amiga 500 which featured outstanding graphic capabilities.
+A few years later, Oliver’s fascination with computer graphics was ignited when he received a Commodore Amiga 500, celebrated for its outstanding graphic capabilities at the time.

-On a rainy summer holiday he spent so much time creating graphics, that the raster lines of the monitor had ‘burnt’ themselves onto his retina for a few days.
+During one rainy summer holiday, he spent so many hours creating graphics that the raster lines of the monitor temporarily ‘burnt’ themselves onto his retina.

-Nevertheless, this lay the foundation for Oliver to pursue an apprenticeship as a typographer and a continued education as a multimedia producer which eventually led up to a career in the web design industry entailing visual design, front-end development and content management.
+Undeterred, this experience laid the foundation for Oliver’s career, leading him to pursue an apprenticeship as a typographer, followed by further education as a multimedia producer.
+This journey ultimately culminated in a career in the web design industry, where his work has encompassed visual design, front-end development and content management.

-During that time, he got interested in digital photography after the introduction of the first entry-level digital single-lens reflex camera, Canon EOS 300D.
+In the early 2000s, Oliver’s interest in digital photography was sparked by the release of the first entry-level digital single-lens reflex camera, the Canon EOS 300D.

-Today, Oliver combines photography and visual design and thus started working on image creation during the first half of the 2010s, inspired by the avant-garde, cyberpunk, dark electronic music and 1980s computer and VHS imagery.
+Today, he combines photography and visual design, creating distinctive images since the first half of the 2010s, drawing inspiration from the avant-garde, cyberpunk, dark electronic music, and the aesthetics of 1980s computer and VHS imagery.

-As a minimalist, Oliver has reduced his material possessions, digital distractions and everyday clutter down to the essentials in order to live a simple, fulfilling and meaningful life—and as a Stoic he finds happiness by focusing on what’s important to him.
+As a minimalist, Oliver has reduced his material possessions, digital distractions and everyday clutter to the essentials, embracing a simple, fulfilling and meaningful life—and as a Stoic, he finds happiness by focusing on what truly matters to him.

 ‘We all turn to dust